 Fourth Method – Be Sure You Are Using the Right Printer

-If you have multiple printers in your office, using different printers at your work or home, or if you have just gotten a new printer you may have been trying to print with the incorrect printer.
+If you have multiple printers in your office, are using different printers at work or home, or have just gotten a new printer, you may have been trying to print with the incorrect printer.
 To be sure that you are printing with the correct printer, try this fix:

 - Print a document by pressing File, then Print.

 - Pay attention to the options that will appear – you will likely see a drop-down menu showing different printer options.